Users

 conda config --set auto_activate_base false

-conda create -n warpx -c conda-forge warpx
+mamba create -n warpx -c conda-forge warpx

-conda activate warpx
+mamba activate warpx

 Note